dcortez/7d2d-beam-interactive/README.md

 # beam-interactive-7d2d
 Beam Interactive controls for 7 Days to Die

+# CAVEATS
+  NOTE: THIS ONLY WORKS ON A DEDICATED SERVER WITH TELNET RUNNING!

 This will be a working repo for our Interactive controls for a 7 Days to Die server.